 When a team is willing to take risks and stick their necks out for each other, they create networks of dependability and trust.
 From there, a team can assign duties without ego and plan projects focused on outcomes, not politicking.
 When teams make a concerted effort to build psychological safety, they set the business up for success.

-While it’s tough to draw a causal line from psychological safety to profits, research indicates that without psychological safety, profits will be short lived (if they come at all).
+While it’s tough to draw a causal line from psychological safety to profits, research indicates that without psychological safety, profits will be short-lived (if they come at all).
+It makes sense when you think about it.
+If team members can build trust, and take risks, they can also innovate, practice teamwork and show radical candor, without fear of reprisal.

 Try asking these questions to check if you have psychological safety on your team: